Recycling deals

 Sorting by callback date with soonest first shows you what’s coming up.
 Sorting by value with highest first helps you prioritize.

-Returning Deals to the HubSpot Pipeline
+Returning deals to the HubSpot pipeline

 When a deal reaches its callback date and you decide to pursue it, you re-engage by creating a new opportunity in HubSpot.